Standard Model Predictions for Rare K and B Decays without New Physics Infection: Searching for Footprints of NP Beyond the SM

 \section{Searching for Footprints of NP Beyond the SM}

-Having the results above at hand, the simplest route to find out whether there is some NP, once the experimental values of many branching ratios will be known, is in my view the following one:
+Having the results from our strategy at hand, the simplest route to find out whether there is some NP, once the experimental values of many branching ratios will be known, is in my view the following one:

 {\bf Step 1:}